tquintero/hickscte.github.io/_posts/intro/2014-12-15-tent-marketing-promotion.md

 Choose 5 videos.
 Discuss in your rows the following questions for each:

-1. What does the advertisement want you to think or feel after watching the video?
+1. What does the advertisement want you to think or feel after seeing it?
 (It's more than just 'Go buy it!')
 2. Who is the target market for this advertisement and product?
 3. Is the promotion a good fit for the target market?